-Posted on behalf of Phillips Disability, P.C. on Dec 06, 2017 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Dec 06, 2017 in Qualifying Conditions

 Crohn’s disease, also known as irritable bowel syndrome, is a serious autoimmune disease that causes inflammation in the intestinal wall.
 Individuals with this disease may experience symptoms such as diarrhea, weight loss, incontinence, rectal bleeding and abdominal disease.
 Individuals may also experience problems that stem from this disease like eye and skin disorders, kidney disease and arthritis.

 Complications associated with the disease may interfere with a person’s daily life and make it difficult to work.
 For this reason, some people with Crohn’s disease qualify for Social Security disability benefits.
-The experienced Social Security Disability lawyers at Phillips Disability can help you with every aspect of your claim for Crohn’s disease.
+The experienced Social Security Disability lawyers at Dayes Law Firm PC can help you with every aspect of your claim for Crohn’s disease.
 Contact us today to schedule a free, no obligation consultation to learn more.

 Does Crohn’s Disease Meet a Listing?

 The foundation for any disability claim requires that the disability is severe enough to interfere with a person’s ability to work and is expected to last more than a year or be terminal.

 Crohn’s is a chronic disease, so it is not usually difficult to establish the minimum time requirements to qualify for benefits.
 However, the severity of the condition varies with each individual.